Vonage/vivid/readme.md

 Vivid delivers a Design System built along Vonage's branding guidelines - all this by providing a ready-to-use web components and services.

-Striving to stick to the best practices and most up to date starndards, Vivid's goal is to provide high quality, easy to use, well-maintained and well documented UI platform for all Vonage products.
+Striving to stick to the best practices and most up to date standards, Vivid's goal is to provide high quality, easy to use, well-maintained and well documented UI platform for all Vonage products.

 ---